powsybl/powsybl-optimizer/docs/optimizer/slackBusMainSynchronousComponent.md

    In the event that no bus satisfies these conditions, the first bus of the component is selected.
    The indicator `slack_bus_origin` is then set to `FALLBACK`.

-A bus flagged as slack but located outside the main synchronous component is ignored, and the fallback applies.
+Buses flagged as slack outside $BUSCC$ are ignored: this includes buses of another synchronous component, of which a load flow typically flags one per component, as well as buses whose nominal voltage is below `epsilon_nominal_voltage`.
+The fallback applies only when none of the flagged buses belongs to $BUSCC$.

 The identifier of the bus finally used is exported as the indicator `slack_bus` in `reactiveopf_results_indic.txt` (see [Outputs](outputs.md#in-case-of-convergence)).